KirillTregubov/SoundInsights/docs/Week5Agenda.md

 ## Before the meeting

-- Each memeber should familiarize themselves with the Assignment 2 handout posted by the professor.
+- Each member should familiarize themselves with the Assignment 2 handout posted by the professor.

 ## During the meeting